brettz9/intl-dom/README.md

 callback" subsection of why the return values may differ and how you can force a `Node` to be returned.

+Note that the returned function itself has the property `resolvedLocale` to allow introspection on the locale detected.

+The function also has a `strings` property allowing direct access to the resolved string messages, but this should normally not be directly used or needed.

 ##### Usage of the function returned by `i18n`

 This function takes up to three arguments and returns a string, text node, or